 Unlike PVC, it won't degrade and crack over time and unlike galvanized steel, it forms an air-tight seal utilizing a simple-to-use locking system.
 It takes the benefits from both materials, with none of the drawbacks.
 Just like PVC, you can cut it to length, but you don't need to use any messy glues.
 It also has the durability of steel because it's suitable for exhaust temperatures up to 230°F / 110°C, and UV-resistant termination pipes.

 Installers enjoy PolyPro's ease-of-use because it's engineered to save time and money.
 It works with existing B Vent systems as well by using them as a chase, making it the perfect choice for retrofitting older systems.
 So, when you consider upgrading your heating appliances, you'll know you won't have to worry about a complicated vent conversion because you'll have PolyPro!

-If you're installing a new high-efficiency appliance and have venting questions, the experts here at eComfort are ready to help get you the right products you need.
+Sizing/Application Questions?If you're installing a new high-efficiency appliance and have venting questions, the experts here at eComfort are ready to help get you the right products you need.